Lesson 2: Listening

 Have students suggest ways in which you could have been a better listener.
 Refer students to the list of poor listening habits to stimulate their thinking.
 (Student responses should include the following: making eye contact, attentive posture, nodding or performing other gestures that acknowledge understanding, asking relevant questions, and repeating ideas in your own words.)

 Write student suggestions next to the list of poor listening habits to make a list of dos and don’ts for listening.

 4. Students observe a demonstration of good listening techniques.

 Repeat the conversation with the volunteer, this time using good listening skills.
 If time allows, let other students take over your role.

 5. Students discuss listening skills.

-Explain that people know when someone is not listening.
-It is frustrating to a speaker when others are not being good, active listeners.
+Explain that it is often easy to tell when someone is not listening to you.
+It is frustrating for a speaker when others are not being good, active listeners.